BBM’s Stance on Anti-racism

 While this work is not new, a hard line on anti-racism is essential to our efforts to build a more equitable community where all can thrive.
-The past year of extensive participation in protests all over the US and beyond, in the middle of a pandemic, has underscored how critical it is to speak out and take action.
+The past two years of extensive participation in protests all over the US and beyond, in the middle of a pandemic, has underscored how critical it is to speak out and take action.
 Silence also speaks volumes.
 Through silence and inaction, we perpetuate the prejudice and violence that have been part of the daily lives of our BIPOC colleagues and friends, both inside and out of the science community.

 As a result of the COVID-19 pandemic, we as scientists have increased visibility, bolstered public trust, and a magnified voice.
 We have the means to augment underrepresented voices.
 As scientists, employers, educators, science communicators, and clinicians, we have the power to implement real change by challenging injustice and prejudice in our labs, classrooms, and clinics.
 At BBM, we strive to promote inclusivity and diversity.
 To this end, we are committing to the following: